adehad/dhikr-hub/README.md

 1. To allow people to fork the project should they disagree with aspect or create their own variation

+## Provision for API deployment or Data Consumption

+The project utilises a json as a way to store the Arabic, transliterations and translations.
+The intention of this is to allow this system to be used in an API or otherwise such that other applications can consume this effort for their own projects, such as an app.

+## Possibility for Offline access

+The intention of a static website generator is to provide a framework that allows this effort to be converted into a PWA.
+Allowing users to access data offline when possible.

+# Contributors

+Contributions are welcome and encouraged!

+## Page Types

+### Most Qasidah and Salawaat

+Will follow a pattern where the verses are loaded first, followed by some details.

 ```md
 # Verses loaded via json